BALLYMENA 1914-1918

 Captain Robert C. Orr

-The Observer reported (January 1915):- The sad tidings of the death of Captain Robert C. Orr, solicitor, Ballymena was received on Wednesday morning, last, by his partner, Mr. Travers W. King, solicitor.
+The Observer reported (January 1915): The sad tidings of the death of Captain Robert C. Orr, solicitor, Ballymena was received on Wednesday morning, last, by his partner, Mr. Travers W. King, solicitor.

 He was the son of the late Mr. Robert Orr, solicitor who carried on an extensive practice in Lombard Street, Belfast and who in 1892 was joint secretary of the great Ulster Unionist Convention and was at one time service partner in the firm of Robert and Hugh Orr Solicitors, Ballymena.

-The late captain Orr was educated at Rugby and was admitted as a solicitor in 1903 when he became attached to office of R. & H. Orr, High Street, Ballymena.
+The late Captain Orr was educated at Rugby and was admitted as a solicitor in 1903 when he became attached to office of R. & H. Orr, High Street, Ballymena.

-The late Captain Orr was appointed adjutant of the 'Irish Battalion North Antrim Regt of the Ulster Volunteers and since the inception of this movement he was most prominently identified with it, as indeed he was with everything pertaining to the cause of Unionism in this district.
+The late Captain Orr was appointed adjutant of the 'Irish Battalion North Antrim Regiment of the Ulster Volunteers and since the inception of this movement he was most prominently identified with it, as indeed he was with everything pertaining to the cause of Unionism in this district.

+He was also a very prominent figure at Larne Harbour on the historic occasion of the gun-running and distribution of the rifles to the loyalist volunteers of the county.
 The deceased was a devoted member of St. Patrick's Church of Ireland, Ballymena.
 His mother resides at Rockside, Newcastle, Co.
 Down and his brother is practising as a solicitor in Lombard Street, Belfast.

-Orr's grave as pictured in early 1915.
+Orr's grave as pictured in early 1915

-The recovery of Orr's body (along with those of his brother officers) was a contributary factor
+The recovery of Orr's body (along with those of his brother officers) was a contributory factor in the famous 1914 Christmas Truce in the Ploegsteert Wood sector near Ypres.

 He was one of our gallant townsmen,